What is the time commitment for REU?

 I was not placed on a project.
 Is there any way I can still be a part of REU?

-Depending on whether there is funding left, the EE dept. will try to place students on projects who are still interested in participating.
+Depending on whether there is funding left, the EE department will try to place students on projects who are still interested in participating.

 The project I listed as my first choice listed me as their first choice.
 Why didn't I get placed on this project?